OsmAnd

-OsmAnd (/ˈoʊsəmænd/; OpenStreetMap Automated Navigation Directions) is a free and open-source map and navigation app for Android and iOS.
+OsmAnd (/ˈoʊsəmænd/; initially OpenStreetMap Android, now OpenStreetMap Automated Navigation Directions) is a free and open-source map and navigation app for Android and iOS.
 It uses the OpenStreetMap (OSM) map database for its primary displays, but is an independent app not endorsed by the OpenStreetMap Foundation.
 It is available in both free and paid versions; the latter unlocks the download limit for offline maps and provides access to Wikipedia points of interest (POIs) and their descriptions from within the app.
 Map data can be stored on the device for offline use.
 Using the device's GPS capabilities, OsmAnd offers routing, with visual and voice guidance, for car, bike, and pedestrian.
 All of the main functionalities work both online and offline.

 Features

 Navigation

 Navigation provides turn-by-turn voice guidance for driving, walking, biking and public transport with route calculation made on the device.
 Typical features like estimated time of arrival and automatic rerouting are supported.

 Traffic aware routing and real-time arrival for public transport are not supported.